Project started: June, 2010

 - Many parts friends including Roger, Steven, and Doug (Camaro Parts World) to name a few.

-- Friends that have helped with various parts including Tim, Bryan, and BJ.
+- Friends that have helped with various parts including Tim, Bryan.

 - Trans Am Country